Back to Mortgage & Property

 Frequently Asked Questions

-How much is the First Home Grant in NZ?
+How much was the First Home Grant in NZ?

-The Kāinga Ora First Home Grant provides up to $5,000 for the purchase of an existing home or up to $10,000 for a new build.
-The grant is calculated at $1,000 per year of KiwiSaver contributions, so: 3 years = $3,000 (existing) or $6,000 (new build); 4 years = $4,000 or $8,000; 5+ years = the maximum $5,000 or $10,000.
-For couples where both partners are eligible first home buyers, both can apply for the grant, meaning a couple buying a new build who have each contributed to KiwiSaver for 5+ years could receive a combined grant of $20,000.
-The grant is paid directly to your solicitor/conveyancer at settlement.
-It does not need to be repaid, provided you live in the home as your primary residence for at least 6 months after purchase.
+Before it closed on 22 May 2024, the Kāinga Ora First Home Grant provided up to $5,000 for the purchase of an existing home or up to $10,000 for a new build.
+The grant was calculated at $1,000 per year of KiwiSaver contributions, so: 3 years = $3,000 (existing) or $6,000 (new build); 4 years = $4,000 or $8,000; 5+ years = the maximum $5,000 or $10,000.
+Where both partners in a couple were eligible first home buyers, both could apply, so a couple buying a new build who had each contributed to KiwiSaver for 5+ years could receive a combined grant of up to $20,000.
+The grant was paid directly to the buyer's solicitor/conveyancer at settlement and did not have to be repaid, provided the buyer lived in the home as their primary residence for at least 6 months after purchase.
+The grant is no longer available — these amounts are shown for historical reference only.
 Source: Kāinga Ora — First Home Grant (kaingaora.govt.nz).

-What are the income caps for the First Home Grant?
+What were the income caps for the First Home Grant?

-What are the house price caps by region for the First Home Grant?
+What were the house price caps by region for the First Home Grant?

 How this calculator works